-The search is not case sensitive.
-The filter is case sensitive if you select “matches” as it means that the value should be equal to the value you are looking for, including capitalizations.
+The search is not case-sensitive.
+The filter is case-sensitive if you select “matches,” which means that the value should be equal to the value you are looking for, including capitalizations.

 2. Are the operators for Candidate Attribute filters all the same (matches, contains, starts with, is empty) regardless of data type?

 For date data types, you can select Matches to select a specific date.
-The results will include records that have the month, day and year selected.
+The results will include records with the month, day and year selected.

 3. Why isn’t there a dropdown for Candidate Attribute filters so I can just select from existing values instead of typing it?

-A custom or user defined candidate attribute data may be represented in a variety of ways.
-Candidates may write the same answer in different ways which makes the data inconsistent.
+Custom or user-defined candidate attribute data may be represented in various ways.
+Candidates may write the same answer differently, which makes the data inconsistent.

-For example, candidates can provide a variety of ways to spell “BS Computer Science”, such as “B.S.
+For example, candidates can provide a variety of ways to spell “BS Computer Science,” such as “B.S.
 Computer Science”, “BS Comp.
-Sci”., “bs computer science”, “BS Computr Sceince”, “Computer Science”.
+Sci”., “bs computer science”, “BS Computer Science”, “Computer Science”.
 To filter all candidates with candidate attribute Course Name “Computer Science”, you can simply use the operator “Contains” and type “computer” or “science”.
 This allows you to narrow down relevant candidates quickly.

-4. What do matches, contains, starts with, is empty mean?
+4. What do matches, contains, starts with, and is empty mean?

-- Contains - Valid for text, numbers, or dates.
+Contains - Valid for text, numbers, or dates.
 Specify 1 value.
-Results include only records where the data contains all of the values in the filter.
+Results include only records where the data contains all the values in the filter.

-No, the search is designed to search for patterns when it comes to IDs, email, and phone numbers.
-You have to search using a complete application ID or candidate ID (ex.
-AP9999 or CABC).
+No, the search is designed to search for patterns regarding IDs, emails, and phone numbers.
+You must search using a complete application ID or candidate ID (ex., AP9999 or CABC).

-6. Can I search for partial email address or mobile number?
+6. Can I search for a partial email address or mobile number?

-No, the search is designed to search for patterns when it comes to IDs, email, and phone numbers.
+No, the search is designed to search for patterns regarding IDs, emails, and phone numbers.
 When searching for an email address, you need to include the complete email address.
-When searching for a mobile number, you need to include the “+” sign, country code, and phone number.
+When searching for a mobile number, you must include the “+” sign, country code, and phone number.

 7. When I use 'Scheduled At' to search for candidates, why don’t the results show candidates with calendar scheduled appointments?